Skip to content

 if self.cfg.training_config.logger == SupportedLogger.WANDB:

-self.experiment_logger: LOGGER_TYPES = WandbLogger(
+experiment_logger: LOGGER_TYPES = [

 name=self.cfg.experiment_name,

-save_dir=self.work_dir / Path("logs"),
+save_dir=self.work_dir / Path("wandb_logs"),

 elif self.cfg.training_config.logger == SupportedLogger.TENSORBOARD:

-self.experiment_logger = TensorBoardLogger(
+TensorBoardLogger(

-save_dir=self.work_dir / Path("logs"),
+save_dir=self.work_dir / Path("tb_logs"),

 else: